 Apart from these, you can search more about Gilon Village and Boysun mountains.
 They are also among interesting village stay locations, though they are located slightly far from the main tourist routes.

 Do you want an Exclusive village stay, immersion with locals, a portrait photography tour in a non-tourist village?
 We have some untouched places where you will feel Uzbek life more than anywhere else.

 Best Places for Hiking in Uzbekistan

 1. Nurota/Nuratau mountains

-The Nurata mountains are popular for hiking in Uzbekistan.
+The Nurata Mountains are popular for hiking in Uzbekistan.
 Hiking itineraries of Nuratau include lots of lakes, waterfalls, petroglyph-rock paintings, and passing time in small villages.
-Hiking in Nuratau has a lot of contact with the local population and it offers to share local lifestyle, baking bread, picking fruits, etc. Therefore, they look like ethnic-cultural hikes.
+Hiking in Nuratau has a lot of contact with the local population and it offers to share the local lifestyle, baking bread, picking fruits, etc. Therefore, they look like ethnic-cultural hikes.

 Best time to go hiking in the Naratau mountains – April-October.

 2. Charvaq, Chimgan & Beldersay

 About 1.5 h. drive from Tashkent, Chatkal mountains offer plenty of options for hiking and trekking.
 These places are doubtlessly the best places for seeing captivating mountain landscapes.
 The main hiking places are Gulkamsay Canyon, Marble River, Urungach Lake, Aksay Waterfall, and Kizildjar Peak.
 If you want a longer trek, you can go for Oxotnichiy – Hunters Peak.